-Universities & Colleges

-Connecticut has numerous institutions of higher learning which can serve as great resources.
+Universities & Colleges Connecticut has numerous institutions of higher learning which can serve as great resources.
 Some may have archives or allow you to use their library.
 Call first to check out the school's policy!
 TIP: Institutions of higher education also serve as great places to further research utilizing oral history.
 Libraries may have transcripts and/or recordings of interviews or they may note certain individuals in other sources that you could then reach out in order to conduct your own primary source interviews.
 NHD has recently reaffirmed their position, dissuading students from interviewing professors or professional historians (unless an interview with him/her could qualify as a primary source).

-According to the NHD Rulebook:

-"You may be tempted to interview a professional historian about your topic.
+According to the NHD Rulebook: "You may be tempted to interview a professional historian about your topic.
 Do not.
 Your job as a researcher is to read that historian's work.
 Historians generally do not interview other historians.
 Instead consider using or conducting an oral history, if possible.
-Learn more at https://nhd.org/en/resources/guidelines-for-conducting-oral-history-interviews/

-WCSU Library Various museums, libraries, and university collections participate in this portal showing what each has available as well as making some resources available online.
-Dodd Center for Human Rights (UConn) In their pursuit to advance human rights knowledge and practice, the Human Rights Institute supports a number of important resources that aid in research, teaching, and engagement.
+Learn more at https://nhd.org/en/resources/guidelines-for-conducting- oral-history-interviews/ WCSU Library Various museums, libraries, and university collections participate in this portal showing what each has available as well as making some resources available online.
+UConn Library Archives &amp; Special Collections Utilize the resources available both in-person and online at the University of Connecticut Library's Archives and Special Collections for primary source research.
 The Watkinson Library at Trinity College, Hartford CT The emphasis is on local and cultural history, with manuscripts complementing the Library's rich printed holdings in Americana.
 The Watkinson Library Recording and Music collection is composed of early recordings, hand-cranked phonographs, and sheet music.
 The digital exhibit section is not to be missed!